 Superior Group of Companies to Announce Fourth Quarter and Full Year 2022 Results

-/EIN News/ -- SEMINOLE, Fla., March 06, 2023 (GLOBE NEWSWIRE) -- Superior Group of Companies, Inc. (NASDAQ: SGC) (the “Company”) today announced that it intends to release the results of its operations for the fourth quarter and full year 2022 after the market close on Wednesday, March 15, 2023.
-Michael Benstock, Chief Executive Officer and Mike Koempel, Chief Financial Officer will host a teleconference at 5:00 pm Eastern Time that day to discuss the Company’s results.
+SEMINOLE, Fla., March 06, 2023 (GLOBE NEWSWIRE) -- Superior Group of Companies, Inc. SGC (the "Company") today announced that it intends to release the results of its operations for the fourth quarter and full year 2022 after the market close on Wednesday, March 15, 2023.
+Michael Benstock, Chief Executive Officer and Mike Koempel, Chief Financial Officer will host a teleconference at 5:00 pm Eastern Time that day to discuss the Company's results.

 The live webcast and archived replay can be accessed in the investor relations section of the Company's website at https://ir.superiorgroupofcompanies.com/Presentations.
 Interested individuals may also join the teleconference by dialing 1-844-861-5505 for U.S. dialers and 1-412-317-6586 for International dialers.
 The Canadian Toll-Free number is 1-866-605-3852.
 Please ask to be joined to the Superior Group of Companies call.